 The following provides an overview of the techniques that should be used to ensure that comprehensive lists of relevant risk are identified:

 - People with appropriate knowledge should be involved in the identification of risks.
 Discussions must include the business owner and subject matter experts who can provide relevant and up-to-date information during the process; and

 - Group discussions and workshops to facilitate the identification and discussion of the risks that may affect the businesses objectives.

 When identifying risk, it is important to clearly describe it so that it can be assessed and evaluated.
 For example, assessing the likelihood and impact of a risk stated as: “Fraud may occur” is difficult if not impossible.
-However, assessing the same a risk stated as: “An employee commits fraud resulting in financial loss and reputation damage as fraud detection processes are not robust” is more straightforward.
+However, assessing the same risk stated as: “An employee commits fraud resulting in financial loss and reputation damage as fraud detection processes are not robust” is more straightforward.
 Therefore the description of risks identified should use the following structure (or a variation of it, providing that the three elements are included):

 (Uncertain event) occurs, leading to (effect on objectives), as a result of (definite cause).